grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 ---
 title: 'gRPC'
-excerpt: 'gRPC is a lightweight open-source RPC framework.
+description: 'gRPC is a lightweight open-source RPC framework.
 Starting with k6 v0.29.0, we support unary gRPC requests.'
 weight: 03
 ---